SyncfusionExamples/How-to-add-a-custom-background-to-the-polygon-shape-in-Blazor-Maps/README.md

-# How-to-add-a-custom-background-to-the-polygon-shape-in-Blazor-Maps
+# Example to add custom background to the polygon shape in the Syncfusion Blazor Maps component

-This article explains how to add a polygon shape in the Blazor Maps.
+In this Blazor project, we created a sample to show how to add custom background to the polygon shape in the Blazor Maps.